 Leather | Rated to 5F / -15C | Traction: Snow – Great, Ice – Good

-The Boulder Boot Summit is the warmest Boulder boot option from Lems, with the same outsole on the other boots here.
+The Boulder Boot Summit is the warmest Boulder boot option from Lems, with the same outsole as on the Breck boot.
 So it’s got good grip and is well insulated.
-I personally prefer the Boulder Boot Grip, because it’s lighter and more flexible.
-But if you want the extra warmth the Summit is a good one.
+I personally prefer the Boulder Boot Grip, because it’s lighter and more flexible (and also fully zero drop).
+But if you want the extra warmth the Summit is a good one!

 Sizing & Fit

-- Wide – not as roomy as the non-winter Lems or Be Lenka, but still quite generous.
+- Wide – not quite as wide as the Lems Primal Zen or Chelsea suede, but still quite generous.

 - Plateau shaped – may not work for really square feet, but should for most others.